Welcome to today's edition of the Rush 24-7 podcast.

 But had I done it randomly, indiscriminately, without some tie-in to an event, no doubt the charges of sexism and chauvinism and male pigletism would have been leveled at me.

-But now that we have Pelosi there, we've got her speech, and we've got the way she's conducting herself, and the way people are reacting to this.
+But now that we have Pelosi there, we've got her speech and we've got the way she's conducting herself, and the way people are reacting to this, this piece is entitled Extolling the Female Tongue.

 And let me just give you the lead.

-A long time ago I read a short online piece about how women Could get their men to put the toilet seat down.
+A long time ago, I read a short online piece about how women could get their men to put the toilet seat down.

-Now, inherent in it was the idea that this was an example of men's lack of consideration.
+Now, inherent in it was the idea that this was an example of men's lack of consideration and that the task at hand was one of disciplining these bad boys.

 I don't know.